Alf-caput/git-handbook-ufv/notes.md

     ```
     You can view and edit the global config at `~/.gitconfig` (on Windows `C:\Users\username\.gitconfig`).

-    (In case you set a wrong editor the command will not work and you will have to manually open and edit `.gitconfig`)
+    (In case you set an invalid editor the command may not work and you will have to manually open and edit `.gitconfig`)

     To see the current default editor either view `.gitconfig` or use:
-    ```shell
+    ```bash
-    git config --global core.editor
+    $ git config --global core.editor
     ```
 <!--
     It is also possible to set or view the default editor only for the local repo by using the `--local` flag